chung-leong/react-seq/examples/wordpress/README.md

 ```

 It would not work correctly, as some items could have been extracted from the target generator before `stasi` gets
-its hand on it.
+its hands on it.
 We can't allow that.
 We want to give `stasi` the chance to install its apparatus as soon as possible.
 That's why we call it in a regular function and use an inner function to create the generator.

 This subtle behavioral difference is something you need to keep in mind when working with generators.
 Otherwise